Cyclone Ron

-Severe Tropical Cyclone Ron was the strongest tropical cyclone on record to impact Tonga.
+Severe Tropical Cyclone Ron was a powerful tropical cyclone that became the strongest on record to impact Tonga.
 The system was first noted as a tropical depression, to the northeast of Samoa on January 1, 1998.
 Over the next day the system gradually developed further and was named Ron as it developed into a Category 1 tropical cyclone on the Australian tropical cyclone intensity scale during the next day.
 The system subsequently continued to move south-westwards and became a Category 3 severe tropical cyclone, as it passed near Swains Island during January 3.

 Intensification proceeded at a fairly rapid rate.
 Ron reached the peak intensity of 145 mph (225 km/h) on January 5, becoming one of the most intense cyclones in the Southern hemisphere in that decade, when Ron was at north-northwest of Apia, Samoa, three days after initial development.
 The cyclone maintained this strength for about 36 hours, while re-curving to the south-southeast.
 Then, Ron started weakening while passing between central Tonga and Niue on January 7.
 Finally, by January 9, Ron was absorbed by the much larger circulation of Severe Tropical Cyclone Susan.